-Eligibility is open to current or retired employees of the following law enforcement organizations in the state of Nebraska and Iowa, as well as family of our current members:
+Eligibility is open to current or retired employees of the following law enforcement organizations in the state of Iowa, Nebraska, and South Dakota, as well as the family of our current members:

 - City and State Police